Deducting Meals (Not Entertainment) as Business Expenses

 For more information on business meal and entertainment expenses, see IRS Publication 463, Chapter 2.

-Keeping Records on Business Meals and Entertainment Expenses
+Keeping Records on Business Meal Expenses

 Because these expenses often happen while you are traveling, it may be difficult to keep good records, but it's important to record all details about the business purpose for these expenses.
 Note the business purpose on receipts, use an app, or take photos of receipts, and file all receipts so you can show them in case of an audit.